 Attachment 7 - Hold Harmless and Indemnity Agreement

-In Witness Whereof, the undersigned, duly authorized officers, have subscribed their names on behalf of the City of San Luis and Department of Homeland Security, U.S. Immigration and Customs Enforcement.
+In Witness Whereof, the undersigned, duly authorized officers, have subscribed their names on behalf of the San Luis Facility Development Corporation and Department of Homeland Security, U.S. Immigration and Customs Enforcement.

 ACCEPTED: ACCEPTED: